renfers/ageliaco.recipe.csvconfig/ageliaco/recipe/csvconfig/README.txt

     buildout directory.
 If you want to use another suffix or naming convention you will have to use an alternative format with a ":" to separate the template path to the target path,

+    This alternate format with ":" is also interesting if you want to generate a file in a different directory than the buildout-directory!

 for instance::

     templates = templates/instances.cfg.in